-Officers suggested that the Combined Authority members approve the Investment Plan for submission as presented.
+Officers suggested that the Combined Authority members approve the Investment Plan for submission instead of waiting longer to submit.
 The Mayor forwarded the motion, which was seconded by members.

-- (i) that the progress made on developing the West Yorkshire UKSPF Local Investment Plans be noted. - (ii) that the establishment of the West Yorkshire UKSPF Local Partnership Group as well as the appointment of Mark Roberts as the Chair in his capacity as Chair of the LEP be approved. - (iii) that the Local Investment Plan for the core UKSPF programme, and its submission to Government be approved.
+- (i) that the progress made on developing the West Yorkshire UKSPF Local Investment Plans be noted. - (ii) that the establishment of the West Yorkshire UKSPF Local Partnership Group as well as the appointment of Mark Roberts as the Chair in his capacity as Chair of the LEP be approved.

+(iii) that the Local Investment Plan for the core UKSPF programme, and its submission to Government be approved.